aws/aws-cli/README.rst

     [default]
     aws_access_key_id=<default access key>
     aws_secret_access_key=<default secret key>
-    region=us-west-1  # This will be used as the defaul
+    region=us-west-1  # This will be used as the default

 Similarly, the ``profile`` variable can be used to specify which profile to use if one is not explicitly specified on the command line via the